robofit/arcor2_client_sdk/Arcor2.ClientSdk.ClientServices.IntegrationTests/README.md

 In such cases keep in mind that the library still merely propagates all server errors without additional processing.

 In the end, testing should focus on verifying that the library raises the expected events and correctly updates its internal state.

+## What is Tested

+Tests for majority of RPCs and events already exist.

+There are no calibration-related RPC tests due to the lack of mock support.
+A large number of overloads also remain untested.
+That is because they internally just invoke another overload with transformed arguments.

 ## Testing Format